deadlyvipers/dojo_rules/introduction.md

-Hello, I am a web developer.
+Hello, I am a web developer and my favorite path is the javascript path